Beth Duff-Brown

 The Congo

-Beth was a Peace Corps Volunteer in Zaire — which today is the Democratic Republic of Congo — teaching English, geography and philosophy at a state-run high school.
+Beth was a Peace Corps volunteer in Zaire—today the Democratic Republic of the Congo—teaching English, geography and philosophy at a state-run high school.
 At night, she would write by kerosene lantern about life in Kamponde: the weddings and funerals, the gossip and politics; the joys and frustrations of teaching; the diamonds and pythons and palm wine.
-And she wrote about the unrelenting kindness shown a young woman so far from home.
-It was here that Beth found her voice.
-She was determined to become a journalist and pledged to return and write about them all one day.
+She wrote about the unrelenting kindness shown a young woman so far from home.
+It was here that Beth found her voice, determined to become a journalist.
+She pledged to return and write about them all one day.

-second in 2006.
-She intends to return one last time in 2019 to finish the final chapter of her memoir about her nearly 40-year love affair with this small village.
+She did.
+Three times.
+Her first story in 1996 earned her a Pulitzer Prize nomination.
+She returned again in 2006, then one last time in 2019 to discover the final chapter of her memoir about her enduring bond with this small village.

 Congo Kickstarter